-In android, Content Providers are used to exchange the data between the apps based on the requests.
-The Content Providers can share the app data that store in the file system, SQLite database, on the web or any other storage location that our app can access.
+In android, Content Providers are useful to exchange the data between the apps based on the requests.
+The Content Providers can share the app data that stores in the file system, SQLite database, on the web or any other storage location that our app can access.

 By using Content Providers, other apps can query or modify the data of our app based on the permissions provided by content provider.
 For example, android provides a Content Provider (ContactsContract.Data) to manage contacts information, by using proper permissions any app can query the content provider to perform read and write operations on contacts information.

-To know more about Content Providers in android check this Android Content Providers.
+To know more about Content Providers in android check this Android Content Provider.

-In android, we have an additional components which are used to build the relation between above components (Activities, Intents, Content Providers, Services and Broadcast Receivers) to implement our application logic, those are
+In android, we have additional components which are used to build the relationship between the above components (Activities, Intents, Content Providers, Services and Broadcast Receivers) to implement our application logic, those are

 |Fragments||These are used to represent the portion of user interface in an activity|